-The Myopia is a comedy about Barclay, who is secretly writing a play about his father, Febus, who is struggling to finish a musical about Warren G. Harding that features his grandmother, Yetti, his mother, a Jewish Rapunzel named Koreen, Mrs. Harding, 16 U.S. Senators in the smoke-filled room, and a cameo appearance from Carol Channing.
-This entire cavalcade is performed by one character, our Raconteur for the evening, who in turn is performed by the inimitable David Greenspan from a single armchair on a bare stage.
+The Myopia is a comedy about Barclay, who is secretly writing a play about his father, Febus, who is struggling to finish a musical about Warren G. Harding that features his grandmother, Yetti, his mother, a Jewish Rapunzel named Koreen, Mrs. Harding, 16 U.S. Senators in the original smoke-filled room, and a cameo appearance from Carol Channing.
+This entire cavalcade is performed by one character, our Raconteur for the evening, who is performed by the inimitable David Greenspan from a single armchair on a bare stage.

 2010 : Performed at The Atlantic Theater, NYC